tlevine/dada.pink/vlermv/index.rst

 I write new packages all the time, and naming them is a lot of work.
 I have adopted the dadaist practice of making up words.
 It is so much easier.
-I just bang on the keyboard and tweak the results until I get something that is vaguely pronouncable.
+I just bang on the keyboard and tweak the results until I get something that is vaguely pronounceable.

     (Imagine Tom pounding on his keyboard.)